nadim4114/Blow-Molding-machine/README.md

 # Blow-Molding-machine
-This is for Blow molding machine programs made by me.
+This is for Blow molding machine GUI programs.
+Used JS, Modbus, WYSWIG GUI Builder